flohoff/check_opene_zfs/README.md

 ========

 From version 30 on OpenE broke the SNMP Mibs by making non backward compatible changes to the mib.
+The knowledge base article mentions "rearranging SNMP oids" which one does not do under any circumstance.
+Additonally there is no way to read out the version supported.
+So it involves some guessing by reading out values and detecting brokeness.

+If you have no clue about SNMP, please do not write mibs, decide on OIDs and renaming of stuff.

 See:

 https://kb.open-e.com/jdss-changes-for-zfs-parameters-in-nymnetworks-mib-after-updating-to-up30r2_3541.html